-You can add new sites from the Network Dashboard and configure your SD-WAN network.
+You can add new sites from the Network Home page or from the Profiles & Templates section to configure your SD-WAN network.

 A graphical display to the right of the screen provides a dynamic topology diagram as you proceed with the configuration.

-To view basic settings, select site and navigate to Configuration > Basic Settings.
+To view site configuration, select site and navigate to Configuration > Site Configuration.

-The first step involves entering the site, device, and site contact details.
+The first step involves entering the site, device, advanced settings, and site contact details.